-Setting up a wireless boundary on your own is a breeze – it’s just a matter of plugging in the unit, placing the boundary flags in the appropriate areas, and training your dog.
+Setting up a wireless fence boundaries on your own is a breeze – it’s just a matter of plugging in the unit, placing the boundary flags in the appropriate areas, and starting the initial training your dog.

 Other Things To Keep in Mind With Electric Fences

-Batteries.
-Batteries for collar units usually need to be replaced every 3-4 months.
+- Batteries.
+Battery life for collar units usually lasts around 3-4 months.
 Some replacement batteries are quite cheap – many units use simple watch batteries.
 However, over a year that could end up costing you anywhere from $60-$90/year, so it’s certainly something to consider when budgeting.

 When it comes to wiring, the lower the gauge, the tougher the wire.
 For this reason, we tend to recommend not using 20 gauge wire (which is often what comes with the lower-priced units).
 Instead, you are better off using 14 or 16 gauge wire.
 This boundary wire will hold up for longer.
 Weaker 20 gauge wire will break more frequently, requiring you to dig up the wire and patch it.
 You can imagine what a headache that would be.

-Power Failures.
-Since invisible dog fences are powered by the electric transmitter unit, power failures will shut down your wireless fence.
+- Power Failures.
+Since invisible dog fences are powered by the electric transmitter unit, power failures will shut down hidden dog fences.
 If you live in an area that frequently deals with power outages, a physical fence may be a better choice.

 We also recommend grabbing a surge protector to ensure that your transmitter unit doesn’t get destroyed in case of a power outage.

-Other Animals Can Still Get In.
-An in-ground or wireless dog fence will keep your dog out, but won’t stop other dogs or animals from coming into the area.
+- Other Animals Can Still Get In.
+An in-ground or wireless dog fence will keep your dog out, but won’t stop other dogs or animals from coming into the area (unlike traditional fencing, which keeps wildlife out while also containing your dog).
 This means that there is the possibility of your dog being attacked and being unable to escape the boundaries of your yard.
 For this reason, you should always supervise your dog when outside, even with the invisible dog fence installed.